matuzo/matuzoat/src/blog/the-dark-side-of-the-grid.md

 ### Recap

-The situation regarding sub-grids is anything but perfect.
+The situation regarding subgrids is anything but perfect.
 The `subgrid` value isn’t a standard yet, `display: contents` is buggy, and nesting grids will only work in specific use cases.
 If you see yourself compromising on semantics just to use CSS Grid Layout, don’t use it or try to workaround the problem until browsers fix the `display: contents` bug or ship subgrids.

 This was part 1 of the dark side of the grid.
-In part two I’ll show you how easy it is to confuse users unintentionally, why it’s bad and how to avoid it.
+In part two I’ll show you how easy it is to confuse users unintentionally, why it’s bad, and how to avoid it.

 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>